MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-monitor/includes/2-what-is-azure-monitor.md

 ### Data analysis and response

 Azure Monitor offers a broad set of tools and capabilities to help you analyze and gain insights into your monitoring data.
-You can customize monitoring and responses to your needs.

 Azure Monitor includes the following features to support data analysis and response:

 - An easy-to-use portal UI that lets you view, filter, and manipulate monitoring data.
 - Kusto Query Language (KQL), a powerful query language that's optimized for ad-hoc queries, data exploration, and near-real time analysis of large volumes of data streamed from multiple sources.